newrelic/newrelic-telemetry-sdk-c/README.md

 ## Archival Notice ##

-As of August, 2023 The *New Relic C Telemetry SDK* is archived.
+As of August 2023, The *New Relic C Telemetry SDK* is archived.

 # New Relic C Telemetry SDK #